 your life is a text that can be read. your creativity is also a text to be read, and re-read. i've been moved to revisit a creative text of mine, to see what it has to say to me this time around.

-the loving seamstress 2009 in the early spring of 2004, i took a class through my church called 'with sacred threads'. the idea was that at the end of the class, each member would have a quilt that explained their spirituality. the loving seamstress is what emerged from within my creative soul. since it has been five years since the creation, i figure it's time to get out my notes, and see what's still the same, and what has evolved. and to hear from you all your thoughts as well..... so here we go!
+in the early spring of 2004, i took a class through my church called 'with sacred threads'. the idea was that at the end of the class, each member would have a quilt that explained their spirituality. the loving seamstress is what emerged from within my creative soul. since it has been five years since the creation, i figure it's time to get out my notes, and see what's still the same, and what has evolved. and to hear from you all your thoughts as well..... so here we go!

 my notes from my "spirituality journal" begin this way: